SuriZhang/tft-dps-simulator/devlog.md

 - [x] Added Spell components, currently not completed, but stores Archagel's bonus AP. will add more details when it comes to implementing the champion Ability/Spell

 TODO:
-- [ ] implement logic when two component items are added, they form a composition item according to the formula
+- [ ] implement logic when two component items are added, they form a composition item according to the formula --> not in MVP
+- [ ] implement game event systems, sets up scaffold for DynamicEvent-typed items
+- [ ] implement DynamicEvent items

+## 20250418
+Debug...

+DONE Today:
+- [x] Set up event system scaffold
+- [x] Added more tests, and make sure they all passed...
+- [x] Correctly updated dynamic time items bonus in simulation loops